Josef-WM/markdown_documents/Databases_Mandatory_Assignment_A1.md

 ![{4FA287E5-37F8-4879-A97C-BDA9A7276DDB}](https://github.com/user-attachments/assets/24dc7db7-2a98-4255-bc9e-513d5363affd)

 ### Q7
 For each movie that has at least one rating, find the highest number of stars that movie received.
-Return the movie title and number of stars.Sort by movie title.
+Return the movie title and number of stars.
+Sort by movie title. \
 ![{A5A5FE41-BE96-485A-A0A5-3D013AF8DEEB}](https://github.com/user-attachments/assets/be863be5-e0c6-406d-a803-6b5ba1362f92)
 ![{8A4BA352-26DD-4492-9B81-952047EA323C}](https://github.com/user-attachments/assets/e4d13062-bd14-4d0d-bc48-30dc07a60ddb)

 ### Q8
 For each movie, return the title and the 'rating spread', that is, the difference between highest and lowest ratings given to that movie.
-Sort by rating spread from highest to lowest, then by movie title.
+Sort by rating spread from highest to lowest, then by movie title. \
 ![{558739B6-7EE3-4D21-87D7-A6C3A4D81E12}](https://github.com/user-attachments/assets/8ba1ae82-4bb0-47aa-9b71-db56d4e4ad18)
 ![{F408EE73-ACC3-46BC-8958-F5EDD1D28D85}](https://github.com/user-attachments/assets/9f3c94eb-98f9-40ce-8992-ba0d8bc7a82b)